 Here’s a quick list of the top destinations in Uttarakhand to Visit in Monsoon!
 Take a look at the list and make your plans accordingly.
 Let’s get started!

 Located beside the holy river, Rishikesh has several temples and ashrams.
-Foreigners come to the city to study yoga, meditation and even relax in the lap of nature.
-The city of Rishikesh is best known for its adventure activities it offers.
-However, most of the adventure activities like river rafting, cliff jumping and bungee jumping are closed during Monsoon due to safety reasons.
+Foreigners come to the city to study yoga, meditation, and even relax in the lap of nature.
+The city of Rishikesh is best known for the adventure activities it offers.
+However, most adventure activities like river rafting, cliff jumping and bungee jumping are closed during Monsoon due to safety reasons.

 June is a very hot month and it is best to skip the idea of going here.
 However, July will be a pleasant month to explore the nearby cities and witness the evening aarti.
 When you are in Rishikesh, you must visit the following places:

 - Parmarth Niketan Ashram

 Tapovan has amazing resorts for staying.
 You can even get a massage done by experts.
 Rishikesh is also known for its yoga culture which means you can join yoga classes.
 Most of the resorts in Tapovan offer yoga sessions and massages.
 Don’t forget to experience these in the city!

 From Delhi – 240 km